-The bill amends the existing law on simple burglary in Louisiana by redefining the elements of the offense.
-It specifies that simple burglary now includes two distinct actions: the unauthorized entry into any dwelling, vehicle, watercraft, or structure with the intent to commit a felony or theft, and the unauthorized entry into any dwelling or structure with the intent to temporarily or permanently deprive the owner, lessee, or tenant of full use of the property or to assert any right of ownership or use.
+This bill amends the existing law on simple burglary in Louisiana by redefining the elements of the offense.
+The revised definition now includes two specific scenarios: the unauthorized entry into any dwelling, vehicle, watercraft, or structure with the intent to commit a felony or theft, and the unauthorized entry into any dwelling or structure with the intent to temporarily or permanently deprive the owner, lessee, or tenant of full use of the property or to assert any right of ownership or use.
+The previous language that referred to the offense simply as "the unauthorized entering" has been updated to clarify these two distinct types of unauthorized entry.

 Statutes affected: